 Bullet Journaling is my favorite way to stay organized!
 Bullet journals are super customizable which is my favorite part.
 You can add anything you want to help you keep organized.
 I like to add tracking pages!
-Here are a ton of tracking page ideas!
+Here are a ton of layout ideas!

 If you’d like more bullet journal page ideas, check out my post 15 Simple Bullet Journal Page Ideas!

 I find it really difficult to build habits all on my own.
 The only way I have found I can build them is to track them and keep myself accountable.
 However, if I use the same tracker all the time, they lose their effectiveness.
 Am I the only person who finds that to be true?